 What Is PMTO?

 Parent Management Training Oregon model, developed by Gerald R. Patterson and his colleagues at the Oregon Social Learning Center, is an evidenced based best practice approach that recognizes the vital role parents play as being the primary change agents within their family.
 Parents are supported and encouraged as they learn skills they can utilize to provide appropriate care, instruction and supervision for their children.
-Clinicians utilize role-play and problem solving to promote the development of parents’ skills.
+Specialists utilize role-play and problem solving to promote the development of parents’ skills.
 Sessions with parents are structured yet flexible to deal with specific family needs and crises as they arise.

 PMTO Core Parenting Practices